rstacruz/firefox-stealthfox/README.md

 - Manual installation: <br> Copy [userChrome.css](./userChrome.css) to your Firefox profile folder's `chrome/` subfolder (you may need to create it first).

+Alternatively, [userChrome.minimal.css](./userChrome.minimal.css) has less features, and is perfect for incorporating it into your own customizations.
+(Thanks @ronjouch in [#2](https://github.com/rstacruz/firefox-stealthfox/issues/2)!)

 ## How do you use it?

 - `Ctrl+L` (or `Cmd+L`) will bring focus to the navbar.
 This lets you interact with the navbar buttons, or type in a URL.